cosmasonyekwelu/pythonlearningjourney/week_4/daytwentyfive/README.md

 ---

-### 🧩 5.
-Django Authentication Overview
+### 5. Django Authentication Overview

-Django provides authentication out of the box:
+Django provides authentication out of the box.

 #### Configure in `settings.py`